heavyk/meaningful-chaos/NEXT-STEPS.md

 the values grid + the overflow grid will then be processed, calling each sequence on it in the universe. each sequence is associated with an event_id

+### the important takeaway

+the bytecode bit is the future for generating meaningful outputs. the present is to neural net the events to recognise them and then generate actions from it.

 ------------------------------------
 ------------------------------------
 #           NEXT STEPS